janoleko/LaMa/README.md

 package solves these issues by providing easy-to-use functions (written in C++ for speed) for common tasks like the forward algorithm.
-These functions can be combined into custom models, offering up to 10-20 times faster estimation via standard numerical optimizers like `nlminb()` or `optim()`.
+These functions can be combined into custom models, offering up to 10-20 times faster estimation via standard numerical optimizers.
 The development version now also allows for automatic differentiation with the `RTMB` package which drastically increases speed and accuracy.

-The most important implementations of the forward algorithm are:
+The most important families of functions are

-- `forward()` for models with **homogeneous** transition probabilities, and
-- `forward_g()` for general (pre-calculated) **inhomogeneous**
-  transition probabilities (including **continuous-time** HMMs and points processes)

-The functions are built to be included in the **negative log-likelihood function**, after parameters have been transformed and the `allprobs` matrix (containing all state-dependent probabilities) has been calculated.

-To serve as a powerful toolbox, this package also includes many auxiliary functions like
+- the `forward` family that calculates the log-likelihood for various different models,

-- the `tpm` family with for calculating transition probability matrices,
+- the `tpm` family for calculating transition probability matrices,
   <!-- + `tpm()` for calculating a homogeneous transition probability matrix via the multinomial logistic link,  -->
   <!-- + `tpm_g()` for calculating general inhomogeneous transition probabilty matrices,  -->
   <!-- + `tpm_p()` for calculating transition matrices of periodically inhomogeneous HMMs, -->